Mefitek/digital-electronics-1/labs/Projekt/README.md

 ### IR sensor HW-201
 It's main function is to transmit and recieve reflected infrared waves (wavelength 700-1000 nm) to signalize the passing of an object.
-It is important to note that the IR light will have trouble reflecting of off black object, as it will be absorbed.
+It is important to note that the IR light will have trouble reflecting of off black objects, as it will be absorbed by them.
 Another important thing to mention is the fact that the sensor functions as "Active LOW" - meaning that when no reflected light is recieved the data output is HIGH and when reflected light is recieved it's LOW.
 For more information see
 [The datasheet](docs/ir_datasheet.pdf) or our [simplified description](HW201.md).